 Who it's for: Players who want to play as many new games as possible with the best visual fidelity.

-While theis a powerful machine, it's also a surprisingly quiet one.
+While the Xbox Series X is a powerful machine, it's also a surprisingly quiet one.
 The console's cooling architecture is incredibly efficient, so much so you might wonder if the console is even on at times.
-The Xbox One, in comparison, is as loud as can be.
+The Xbox One, by comparison, is as loud as can be.